TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/010 Configuring Strongly Typed PK.md

 But then, it is a strong type, which EFC cannot just save.
 What database type matches MId?\
 So, we must define how to convert MId to something the database can understand.
 And how to convert back again to MId.

 Line 6: We access the property `Id`, which gives us a `PropertyBuilder`, i.e. a class, which can configure specific properties, in this case `Id`.\
 Line 7: We say that this property has a conversion, as mentioned just above.
 C# uses `MId`, the database uses `TEXT`.
-We must define how to convert back and to.
+We must define how to convert back and forth.
 This is done with two lambda expressions:
 * Line 8 is how to get the database value from `MId`, and here we just extract the Guid from the `MId`.
 * Line 9 is how to convert db-value, i.e. `TEXT`, back to `MId`, and we do this from our static method, which takes a Guid, and wraps it into an `MId`.

 Yes, but what about the Guid -> TEXT step?
 Luckily EFC can manage this for us, without explicit configuration.

 You have a Result on `FromGuid`?
-I guess the line is then something like `MId.FromGuid(dbValue).Value`.
+I guess line 9 is then something like `MId.FromGuid(dbValue).Value`.

 ### The Test